oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

 Q: I am getting `-bindAddress host "0.0.0.0" unknown` error message when launching Development Mode.

-A: Using 0.0.0.0 means that Development Mode will listen for incoming connections on all network interfaces, as opposed to 127.0.0.1 which listens for incoming connections only on loopback interface available on local machine only.
+A: Using 0.0.0.0 means that Development Mode will listen for incoming connections on all network interfaces, as opposed to 127.0.0.1 which listens for incoming connections only on loopback interface available from local machine only.
 Make sure that host name is properly set in `/etc/hosts`.
 For Windows machines, check `%windir%\system32\drivers\etc\hosts`.